-SR500 steel targets do a better job at preventing pitting simply by being harder (aka having a higher HBW score).
+By simply being harder, (aka having a higher HBW score) SR500 steel targets do a better job at preventing pitting.
 It is important to stress that pitting (or chipping) is extremely dangerous and can result in unpredictable ricochets that endanger the safety of the shooter and those around them.
 The harder the material the more resistance to chipping.

 HIGHER HBW = REDUCED PITTING + REDUCED RICOCHET

-A huge difference to note with SR500 Steel is that it was specifically designed for impact (aka ballistic) resistance for the firearms industry whereas AR500 was designed for Abrasion Resistance and really not ever intended to be used with firearms.
+In addition to being harder, SR500 Steel is designed specifically for impact (aka ballistic) resistance for the firearms industry, whereas AR500 was designed for Abrasion Resistance and was not ever intended to be used with firearms.

-Things like this have been considered in developing this steel specifically for the firearms industry.
-Shooters now have the option to work with a steel that was specifically designed for use in targets, ranges and other armor applications.
+Target longevity is one of the most important features considered while developing this steel specifically for the firearms industry.
+Now, shooters have options to choose from when it comes to the type of steel targets to work with a steel that was specifically designed for use in targets, ranges and other armor applications.

-In summary, with SR500 Steel’s guaranteed minimum hardness and ballistic resistance, you know what you are getting, so you can get what works for you.
+In summary, with SR500’s guaranteed minimum hardness and ballistic resistance, you know what you are getting, so you can get what works for you.

 Who should invest in SR500 Steel Targets?

-We fully believe SR500 Steel will be the standard steel used for targets and other armor applications in the very near future.
-That being said, we recommend SR500 Steel Targets for the following types of shooters and organizations:
+Grizzly Targets believes, in the very near future, SR500 Steel will be the standard steel used for targets and other armor applications.
+That being said, we recommend upgrading to SR500 for the following types of shooters and organizations: